Python Programming - if, else and elif

 The IF Else clause is very useful when it comes to making changes in program execution.
 The syntax for an if-else clause is as follows.

-Execute A
+if(condition): Execute A else: Execute B

 The syntax is very much human readable, You can see that the first 2 says if(condition): Execute A. This means that if the condition returns true, execute A. The next 2 lines say that if the above condition was not true and A was not executed, execute B. A and 2 can be any N number of code statements.